Binarybots-5465/2019-Demonstration-Bot/README.md

-﻿'Ichiban' Modified for demonstration purposes (eg. Speed limiter for the public to use, changed accepted joystick types: Generic Logitech & HORIPAD Game Cube Controller)
+﻿'Ichiban' Modified for demonstration purposes (eg. Speed limiter for the public to use, changed accepted joystick types: Generic Logitech & HORIPAD Game Cube Controller).
+Currently Indev